 Ideal For: Students specialising in HRM, Strategic Management, General Management, and Entrepreneurship tracks.

-This area supports careers in consulting, HR strategy, start-up ecosystems, and organisational leadership.
+Impact: This area supports careers in consulting, HR strategy, start-up ecosystems, and organisational leadership.
 Research here strengthens people-centric thinking and equips students to manage change, foster innovation, and build sustainable business cultures.

 5. Supply Chain, Operations and Global Business Strategy